stat545ubc-2021/functionsnashid/README.md

 devtools::install_github("stat545ubc-2021/functionsnashid")
 ```

-## Example
+## Basic Example

-This is a basic example which shows you how to solve a common problem.

-In the following example, we get the number of games per genre from the
+Now we demonstrate the basic usage of the function:

-steam_games dataset.
+1.  **Results in descending order by default:**

 ``` r
 library(functionsnashid)